rizitis/rizitis.github.io/slackware/installation-hacks.md

 ### TIPS

+0. I like to create a separate partition for /home and one more for /usr/local So for UEFI we have:
+/dev/nvme0n1p1      EFI System
+/dev/nvme0n1p2    Linux filesystem (root) /dev/nvme0n1p3    Linux filesystem (/usr/local)
+/dev/nvme0n1p4    Linux filesystem (/home)

 1. OK Slackware installation finish, time for your first reboot and for your first regular user.<br>
 Assume you command `adduser` and now you are in `$user UID` prompt.<br>